Arkhangelsk Clinical Tuberculosis Dispensary in Arkhangelsk, northern Russia, January 2020.

-Our teams are working on a study in collaboration with the Ministry of Health, which aims to prove the effectiveness of all-oral novel short-course regimens for patients with DR-TB.
-In 2021, more than 60 people were enrolled on the study in the regions of Arkhangelsk and Vladimir.
+Our teams are working on a study in collaboration with the Ministry of Health that aims to prove the effectiveness of all-oral novel short-course regimens for patients with DR-TB.
+In 2021, more than 60 people were enrolled in the study in the regions of Arkhangelsk and Vladimir.
 By the end of 2021, the first patients completed their treatment and started the follow-up stage.

-Since the war in Ukraine began, approximately 1.5 million people have fled the country, of whom more than 53,000 have sought safety in Russia.
+Since the war in Ukraine began in 2022, many people have sought safety in Russia.
 We have set up teams in Russia to explore the humanitarian and medical needs of refugees and displaced people.

 UKRAINE.
 Pisky.
 22 February 2022.
 A school destroyed during the fighting.
 MSF has been working in eastern Ukraine for the last eight years, trying to improve access to health care for remote, conflict-affected populations.